-Option: American History Option: General History
+Option: American History Option: General History Option: Military History

-The Bachelor of Arts in History stresses competence in oral and written communication.
+The Bachelor of Arts in History with options in American and General History stresses competence in oral and written communication.
 Students will acquire a specific knowledge of skill set needed to function in a variety of well compensated career opportunities associated with the study of History, including law, higher and secondary education, government, museum studies, etc. Many students graduating with a Bachelor of Arts in History can be expected to seek graduate education in a variety of fields.
-This degree includes concentrations in American History and General History.